 There are several exciting chavurot (plural) here at Riderwood, some long-established, and some just beginning.
 Examples include:

-Dovrei Ivrit – Hebrew Speaking Chavurah: Two levels of Hebrew speakers meet monthly.
+Dovrei Ivrit – Hebrew Speaking Chavurah: Two levels of Hebrew speakers (beginners and intermediate/advanced) each meet once a month on a Monday evening.
 Contact: Don Goelman or Jonathan Tuerk.

 The BULLETIN is published at the beginning of each month and distributed via e-mail or print version to each Jewish resident.
 It is the source of information about Jewish events and activities at Riderwood.
 Print copies are also available at the Riderwood Sales Office at Town Center and at the Pastoral Ministries Office at Village Square.